Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

     views/extjs3/themes/default/src/style.scss

+Please note that the file name should be ``style.scss`` to make sure that it is automatically compiled.

-.. note:: You can override a certain theme file, by subsituting `default` by the theme name if necessary.
+.. note:: You can override a certain theme file, by substituting `default` by the theme name if necessary.

 By default, an avatar is displayed at 35 by 35 pixels and they are aligned to the left.
-Let's make the avatar image somewhat larger, e.g. 120 px and let's center in.
+Let's make the avatar image somewhat larger, e.g. 120 px and let's center it.
 We will have to define a CSS class that centers its content and make sure that the nested ``avatar`` CSS class renders at 120px by 120px.
 Update your ``style.scss`` file to look like this:

 .. code:: scss